hmZa-Sfyn/Quacko/README.md

 ## Getting started

-Below demonstrates some features of the Magpie language:
+Below demonstrates some features of the Quacko language:

 ### Basic